Gigi (Indonesian band): 1994 - 1996: Angan, Dunia, 3/4 and Formation Change

-The band released their 3rd album "3/4" in 1996, which Thomas then left the band and went into rehabilitation.
+The band released their 3rd album, 3/4, in 1996, which Thomas then left the band and went into rehabilitation.
 Gigi then recruited Opet Alatas, former crew member to replace Thomas.
 Ronald then quit the band to pursue his career in "dr.pm", and was replaced by Budhy Haryono.

-1996-2004 : 2x2, The Return of Thomas, Continuation of the Band
+1996-2004 : 2x2, return of Thomas and continuation of the band

-Wanting to continue the band, Armand and Budjana released the next album "2x2", which considered ambitious since involved Indra Lesmana, and Billy Sheehan (the bassist of Mr. Big) as session players, and with mixing and mastering process done in the United States.
+Wanting to continue the band, Armand and Budjana released the next album 2x2, which considered ambitious since involved Indra Lesmana, and Billy Sheehan (the bassist of Mr. Big) as session players, and with mixing and mastering process done in the United States.

 In 1999, Opet quit the band to allow Thomas rejoined the band after he finished rehabilitation process.
 In 2004, Budhy Haryono left the band and replaced by Gusti Hendy.

-2004–Present: Current Formation, and Spiritual Albums
+2004–Present: Current formation, and spiritual albums

 As of 2023, Gigi has released 13 main studio albums, which the latest release was recorded in Abbey Road Studios.

 Since 2004, Gigi has continuously released side albums during Eid al-Fitr, which consisted of rearranged cover songs and new written songs.
-Starting with "Raihlah Kemenangan", as of 2023 the band has released eight spiritual albums, which considered separate from their studio releases.
+Starting with Raihlah Kemenangan, as of 2023 the band has released eight spiritual albums, which considered separate from their studio releases.
 Armand said "In the past, we heard lot of Indonesian religious albums, especially Bimbo (artist)", and later said that Armand want to bring back the atmosphere of hearing religious songs during fasting period.

-International Recognition
+International recognition

 Having moderate success in Indonesia, the founding member Armand Maulana and Dewa Budjana has international recognition as solo artists, with Armand's notable audition for INXS, and Budjana's solo career which placed him as one of the best Indonesian guitarists of all time.